Family and Medical Leave

 Return from Leave

-- Employees returning from leave will be reinstated to the same or equivalent position, with equivalent pay, benefits, and other terms and conditions of employment.
+- Professional Staff Members returning from leave will be reinstated to the same or equivalent position, with equivalent pay, benefits, and other terms and conditions of employment.
 Failure to return to work will be considered voluntary termination of employment.

-- Employees returning from a leave for a serious health condition must provide Human Resources with a certification from a health care provider documenting their fitness to return to work.
-Employees who are unable to return to work at the end of the leave should notify Human Resources as soon as possible.
+- When appropriate, Professional Staff Members returning from a leave for a serious health condition may be required to provide Human Resources with a certification from a health care provider documenting their fitness to return to work and are required to notify their immediate supervisor of their anticipated return date.
+Professional Staff Members who are unable to return to work at the end of the leave should notify Human Resources and their immediate supervisor as soon as possible.

-- In addition, except as provided in this policy, an employee’s use of FMLA leave will not result in the loss of any employment benefit that the employee earned before using FMLA leave.
-Use of FMLA leave will not be counted against the employee as an “occurrence” under Drexel’s Attendance Policy.
+- In addition, except as provided in this policy, a Professional Staff Member's use of FMLA leave will not result in the loss of any employment benefit that the Professional Staff Member earned before using FMLA leave.
+Use of FMLA leave will not be counted against the Professional Staff Member as an "occurrence" under Drexel University Online's Attendance Policy.